thilles/TA-azure-blob-upload/README.md

 Navigate to your report and enable its scheduling.

-Note that the `Azure account key` is not hashed in the Splunk backend.
-For security reasons the Azure storage account in use should not hold any PII or other sensitive information.

 | Element | What |
 -----|------
 | Blob file name | If you want to overwrite the report name |